This is where Clarissa Cridland and Ann Mackie-Hunter come in.

 Shelley, each written individually for the book and illustrated with family photographs.

-There remain only five titles from the main series which have not yet appeared in these special, valuable, editions with their unique extra material.
+There remain only four titles from the main series which have not yet appeared in these special, valuable, editions with their unique extra material.

 They have also published both of Brian Parks' guide-books to the two series.